keytiles/keytiles-swagger-codegen/README.md

  note: if needsConstructor is true then you also need to take these arguments there and assign to the fields!
  * **privateFields**: list of CodegenProperty objects (like in {#vars}) which are 'private' fields of the model.
  * **publicFields**: list of CodegenProperty objects (like in {#vars}) which are 'public' fields of the model.
- * **constructorSuperArgs**: if we need a constructor (see needsConstructor) then list of CodegenProperty objects (like in {#vars}) which we take as arguments because we need to pass them to our Superclass constructor.
+ * **constructorForSuperArgs**: if we need a constructor (see needsConstructor) then list of CodegenProperty objects (like in {#vars}) which we must take as arguments into the constructor because we need to pass them to our Superclass constructor.
+If needsConstructor=false then or no such arguments needed then this list is empty.
+ * **constructorPassToSuperArgs**: if we need a constructor (see needsConstructor) then list of CodegenProperty objects (like in {#vars}) which we need to add (in order!) to the `super(...)` call in the constructor.
 If needsConstructor=false then or no such arguments needed then this list is empty.
  * **constructorOwnFieldArgs**: if we need a constructor (see needsConstructor) then list of CodegenProperty objects (like in {#vars}) which however not `private final` fields (must taken from constructor) but other reasons.
 One reason is that the field is `required` (mandatory).
 Or not mandatory but `nullable:false` and does not have a good default value we could automatically assign so we need to enforce a non-null instantiation value too.
  * **constructorValidateNonNullArgs**: if we need a constructor (see needsConstructor) then list of CodegenProperty objects (like in {#vars}) which the constructor must validate being non-null
  * **constructorCombinedArgs**: if we need a constructor (see needsConstructor) then this is a simple string which contains concatenation of constructorSuperArgs + privateFinalFields + constructorOwnFieldArgs properties and rendered as a comma separated list of arguments.
 Just as you would write the arguments in Java code.